lingualdev/i18n-check/README.md

 ## As Github Action

-We currently do not offer an explicit Github action you can use out of the box, but if you have `i18n-check` already installed, you can define your own **YAML** file.
+We currently do not offer an explicit **Github Action** you can use out of the box, but if you have `i18n-check` already installed, you can define your own **YAML** file.
 The following example can be starting point that you can adapt to your current setup:

 ```
 name: i18n Check